ligenchang/terraform_bootcamp/README.md

 ```

 #### Example 2: Modifying EC2 tags:
 Next, let's consider a scenario where you need to modify the tags of existing EC2 instace.
-After making the necessary changes to your Terraform configuration, execute terraform plan to review the proposed modifications:
+After making the necessary changes to your Terraform configuration, execute terraform plan to review the proposed modifications, the tild symbol ~ here means the change is an in-palce replacement.

 ```
   ~ resource "aws_instance" "app_server" {